180 hours in core courses now required for salesperson license

 New guidelines now require students of this course to have their exams proctored (after August 31st), and you have the right to request a criminal history evaluation (where applicable) before enrolling in the courses or applying for a license.

 Under the new rules, you will be required to find an eligible Proctor and give the exam in his/her presence to qualify for a completion certificate.
 The following are acceptable third party proctors:

-(A) employees at official testing or learning/tutoring centers;
+- 1 Employees at official testing or learning/tutoring centers

-(B) librarians at a school, university, or public library;
+- 2 Librarians at a school, university, or public library

-(D) clergy who are affiliated with a specific temple, synagogue, mosque, or church; and
+- 4 Clergy who are ordained/certified and affiliated with a specific temple, synagogue, mosque, or church

 SAE courses can be completed in as little as 9 days (see TREC 3 day rule)